Reltuby/srs_ws/README.md

 ## Running the System

-To launch the system, use the following ROS2 launch command in the terminal:
+To launch the system in the automated picking mode, use the following ROS2 launch command in the terminal:

 ```bash
 ros2 launch srs_launch_files start_nodes_launch.py gripper_orientation:=(parameter default=basic) picking_method:=(parameter default=individual)